GlyphCreator/GlyphCreator/README.md

 ### GlyphCreator
-The training dataset is being prepared and will soon be made public...
+The training dataset is being prepared and will be made public soon...

 <!--
 **GlyphCreator/GlyphCreator** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.